 Students in Year 11 were invited to stand as members of the Prom Committee and were voted in as such.
 The year 7’s and the democracy leaders took part in our first MUN event, which was a huge success.

 The ECO Club encourages students to participate in recycling programmes and have ensured that there are recycling boxes in all classrooms, offices and in the restaurant.
 They have completed an evaluation of the school’s carbon footprint and have harvested rainwater for use in the vegetable garden and greenhouse.
 Our greenhouse produced a bumper crop of tomatoes which were then handed out in baskets to local residents.
 The ECO club have also eliminated the use of plastic bottles from the restaurant.

 We received a Greenwood Outstanding Contribution Award for our work at Sherwood Forest.
 We have also had students involved in work at Oak Tree Heath (a local SSSI) and at nearby Forest Road Park, planting trees on a fortnightly basis.
 A Year 12 group are working on achieving the Gold Crest Award and are currently undertaking a project to encourage biodiversity in the pond area of our copse.

 Adventure at TSCA

 The Adventure Committee has established a CCF unit at the Academy and has enlisted 50 students.
 We run the annual trips to Outward Bound Centres in Aberdyfi and Ullswater as well as the Ocean Spirit adventure at Gordonstoun.
 We have also been awarded the IAA Award for Learning outside the Classroom.
-Our very own Bear Grills, Mr Needham the outdoor education instructor runs the following activities:

 - High ropes.